Sign in →

 Clinical Information

 Strongyloidiasis is caused by Strongyloides stercoralis, a nematode endemic to tropical and subtropical regions worldwide.
-S stercoralis is also prominent in the southeastern United States, including in rural areas of Kentucky, Tennessee, Virginia, and North Carolina.
-A small series of epidemiological studies in the United States identified that 0% to 6.1% of individuals sampled had antibodies to S stercoralis.
+S stercoralis is also prominent in the Southeastern US, including in rural areas of Kentucky, Tennessee, Virginia, and North Carolina.
+A small series of epidemiological studies in the US identified that 0% to 6.1% of individuals sampled had antibodies to S stercoralis.

 S stercoralis has a complex lifecycle that begins with maturation to the infective filariform larva in warm, moist soil.
 The larvae subsequently penetrate exposed skin and migrate hematogenously to the lungs, from where they ascend the bronchial tree and are swallowed.
 Once in the small intestine, filariform larva matures into the adult worms that burrow into the mucosa.
 Gravid female worms produce eggs that develop into noninfectious rhabditiform larvae in the gastrointestinal tract and are eventually released in the stool.
 The time from dermal penetration to appearance of Strongyloides in stool samples is approximately 3 to 4 weeks.